-Today's UV index in New Haven, United States will be up to 6.9, indicating a high level of sun exposure for the average person.
+Today's UV index in New Haven, United States will be up to 8.4, indicating a very high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 New Haven's UV index varies throughout the year, reaching higher levels during summer months, often between 6 and 8, and lower levels in winter, usually around 1 to 2.
 The UV index peaks around noon when the sun is strongest.